Cars · Resale guide

 Essential Checks

-- Check RC details on Parivahan app — Verify the owner’s name, registration date, fuel type, and insurance status.
-Ensure there are no pending challans.
+- Check RC details on Parivahan app: Verify the owner’s name, registration date, fuel type, and insurance status.
+Ensure the seller’s ID matches the RC.

-- Check all four tyres — Look for uneven wear, which can indicate alignment issues, suspension problems, or even accident damage.
+- Inspect all four tyres: Check for uneven wear, which can indicate alignment issues, suspension problems, or even accident damage.
+Look for the manufacturing date code on the sidewall.

-- Drive for 15+ minutes: Pay attention to acceleration, braking (no pulling to one side), gear shifts (smoothness, especially for DCT/iMT), and steering vibration at speeds above 80 kmph.
+- Drive for 15+ minutes: Test acceleration, braking (no pulling or spongy pedal), gear shifts (smooth for manual/iMT, no jerks for DCT), and steering vibration at speeds up to 80 kmph.

-- Check all electricals: Test power windows, central locking, ORVMs, sunroof, music system, all lights (headlights, tail lights, indicators), and the reverse camera.
+- Check all electricals: Test power windows, central locking, ORVM adjustments, all lights (headlights, tail lights, indicators), the music system, and the reverse camera.

-- Check undercarriage for rust, especially around wheel arches, exhaust, and floor pans.
-Significant rust can be a structural concern.
+- Check undercarriage: Inspect for excessive rust, especially around the wheel arches, exhaust, and floor pans.
+Look for signs of major impact damage.

 Insider Checks

-THE PEDAL WEAR REVEALER.
+THE BRAKE & ACCELERATOR PEDAL TEST (₹10,000-₹50,000 Fraud Risk): This is my go-to.
 Look closely at the rubber pads on the brake and accelerator pedals.
-A car with genuine low mileage (under 50,000 km) should still have clear grooves and texture on the pedals.
-If the pedals are smooth, shiny, or worn flat, the car has likely done significantly more kilometers than shown on the odometer—this is a classic odometer fraud detector.
-Replacing pedals to hide wear costs around ₹1,000-2,000, but often sellers don’t bother.
+A genuine 30,000-40,000 km car should still have clear grooves and texture on these pads.
+If the pedals are smooth, shiny, or worn flat, the car has almost certainly done significantly more kilometers than the odometer shows.
+Brand new pedal rubbers on a 3-4 year old car are a huge red flag—someone replaced them to hide real usage.
+Missing this can mean buying a high-mileage car disguised as low-mileage, affecting its lifespan and requiring premature maintenance.

-THE DOOR HINGE SAG CHECK.
-Open each door one by one and gently lift the outer edge upward.
-There should be almost no vertical play in the hinges.
-Saggy hinges indicate heavy use (thousands of open/close cycles, common in commercial usage) or that the door might have been removed or poorly reinstalled during accident repair.
-If the passenger door sags more than the driver’s, it could suggest a specific impact or repair on that side.
-Fixing saggy hinges can range from ₹3,000 for minor adjustments to ₹10,000+ for hinge replacement.
+THE DOOR HINGE SAG TEST (₹8,000-₹25,000 Accident/Heavy Use): Open each door about halfway and gently lift the outer edge upward.
+There should be minimal to no play or “sag.”
+Saggy hinges mean either extremely heavy use (thousands of open/close cycles, common in taxis) or that the door was removed during an accident repair and re-fitted poorly.
+If one door, especially a passenger door, sags more than the driver’s, it might have been replaced due to an accident.
+Fixing this involves hinge replacement or bodywork, which is not cheap.

-THE PAINT THICKNESS / FRIDGE MAGNET TEST.
-Ideally, use a paint thickness gauge (you can buy one for ₹500-₹1,000 online) across every panel.
-Factory paint on a Venue is typically 90-120 microns.
-Readings above 180-200 microns strongly suggest repainting due to accident damage.
-If you don’t have a gauge, use a simple fridge magnet.
-It will stick weaker or not at all to areas with significant body filler or multiple layers of paint.
-Always check the roof—it’s rarely repainted unless there was a major accident or hail damage, providing a good baseline.
-Repainting a panel can hide ₹15,000-50,000 worth of damage.
+THE PAINT THICKNESS / FRIDGE MAGNET TEST (₹20,000-₹1,00,000 Accident Damage): If you can, get a cheap paint thickness gauge (available online for ₹500-₹1,000).
+Factory paint on a Venue is typically 100-130 microns.
+Readings above 200 microns strongly suggest repainting, indicating accident damage.
+If no gauge, use a small fridge magnet—it will stick weaker or not at all to areas that have been heavily repainted or filled with body filler.
+Crucially, always check the ROOF; few people repaint the roof unless there was a serious rollover or major impact.
+Missing this can mean buying a structurally compromised car.

-THE TYRE DATE CODE VERIFIER.
-Check the sidewall of each tyre for a four-digit number usually enclosed in an oval (e.g., “2521” means week 25 of 2021).
-If the car is from 2019 but the tyres are from 2017 or earlier, it means the car was sold with old stock tyres, or it’s older than claimed.
-If all four tyres have different manufacturing dates, it indicates multiple replacements, suggesting high usage or uneven wear issues.
-New tyres (set of 4) for a Venue cost ₹28,000-38,000.
+THE TYRE DATE CODE CHECK (₹15,000-₹25,000 Hidden Age/Usage): Look at the sidewall of each tyre for a four-digit number usually in an oval (e.g., “2520” means week 25 of 2020).
+If the car is, say, a 2021 model but the tyres are from 2018 or 2019, it means either they were old stock when fitted or the car is older than claimed.
+If all four tyres have different dates, it indicates multiple replacements over time, suggesting high usage.
+Old or mismatched tyres will need immediate replacement, an unexpected ₹15,000-₹25,000 expense.

-THE OBD2 SCANNER INSIGHT.
-Invest ₹800-₹1,500 in a Bluetooth OBD2 scanner (like ELM327) and use a free app like Torque or Car Scanner.
-Plug it into the port under the dashboard.
-The car’s ECU often stores the actual odometer reading and hidden error codes that might not show on the dashboard.
+THE OBD2 SCANNER TEST (₹800 Investment, Lakhs Saved): This is non-negotiable for me.
+Buy a simple Bluetooth OBD2 scanner (₹800-₹1,500 on Amazon).
+Plug it into the port under the dashboard (usually near the driver’s knee).
+Use a free app like Torque or Car Scanner.
+The car’s ECU often stores the real odometer reading and any hidden error codes.
 If the OBD reading doesn’t match the dashboard, it’s confirmed odometer fraud.
-It can also reveal pending engine, transmission, or ABS fault codes that the seller might have cleared just before your visit.
-Ignoring these can lead to ₹10,000-₹50,000 in repair costs.
+It also reveals pending or stored engine, airbag, or ABS error codes that might have been reset just before your visit.
+Ignoring this can lead to buying a car with serious, expensive underlying issues.

 Common Scams to Watch For (India 2026)

 Fake Service Records.
-Some sellers forge service stamps or create fake digital entries to show a comprehensive service history.
-Always cross-verify the service records by calling the authorized service center directly with the car’s VIN (Vehicle Identification Number).
-They can confirm the authenticity of past services.
+Some sellers present forged service booklets or manipulate digital records to show a clean history.
+Always cross-verify the service history by calling the authorized Hyundai service center directly with the car’s VIN (Vehicle Identification Number).
+They can confirm the authenticity of records and the last recorded mileage.

 Chassis or Engine Number Tampering.
 In rare cases, stolen cars or those rebuilt from scrap might have tampered chassis or engine numbers.
-Always ensure the chassis number (on the chassis itself, usually under the bonnet or passenger seat) and engine number match the RC book and the Parivahan app records.
-Any grinding marks or re-stamping is a serious criminal offense.
+This is a serious legal issue.
+Always verify both numbers physically match the RC and the Parivahan app.
+Any signs of grinding, welding, or re-stamping around these numbers are an immediate red flag.

 Seller’s Guide — How to Maximize Your Hyundai Venue Resale